 When driving, it’s always helpful to know where exactly you are going.
 Jensen has partnered with iGo Navigation to provide on-screen navigation.
 The system comes pre-loaded with maps of the entire U.S., Puerto Rico, and the U.S. Virgin Islands, though options are available to purchase additional international maps.
 The VX7022 provides audible, turn-by-turn navigation as well as lane guidance and on-screen depictions of complicated intersections.
 It is important to note, however, that the VX7022 does not have any text-to-speech technology.
 This means the GPS navigation system will not read street names aloud, something that may be a drawback for many.
 Another factor to consider, is that maps on the unit do not update automatically but will need to be periodically manually updated.

 The Jensen VX7022 is powerful as a standalone head unit but has even more potential when part of an expanded car stereo system.
-The unit has an RCA line output for a rear-view camera, three 13-watt preamp outputs, and compatible with certain steering wheel controls.
+The unit has an RCA line output for a rear-view camera, three 13-watt preamp outputs, and is compatible with certain steering wheel controls.

 The unit has a built-in CD and DVD drive that is ready to play music or watch movies.
 Additionally, if you have Sirius/XM radio, this unit is ready to accommodate.
 To give your audio a bit of a boost, the Jensen VX7022 has four, 40-watt preamp outputs.
 The unit doesn't have graphics equalization but has several built-in presets that will allow you to customize your sound experience in minor ways.
 The Jensen VX7022 doesn't have HD radio capabilities.